mr-techieX/web-dev/README.md

 - Unordered List

-"ul" tag is known as the Unordered List tag.
+`ul` tag is known as the Unordered List tag.
 This tag is used to list out things with bullets

 ```html
 <ul>